 Sadly, the launch date for this popular game has been pushed back multiple times.
 Its initial release date was in 2020 but in order to come up with a credible and a whole new polished game it took more time also not to forget the pandemic that brought upon delays after one another.
-At the moment, Kerbal Space Program 2 is slated for a release in 2022 but the specific release date has not been announced yet.
+At the moment, Kerbal Space Program 2 is now slated for a release in the early 2023 but the specific release date has not been announced yet.

 In August 2021, Squad declared openly on Steam that the latest update for KSP was dropped.
 The latest 1.12.2 update fixed more than 90 bugs and new features like “locking functionality to docking node rotations that allows autostruts to cross over docked nodes.”
 It’s available on the game now.

 Squad also announced on Steam confirming that it will no longer take part in developing Kerbal Star Program.

 “Even though we still may release a minor patch here and there when needed,” posted Squad on Steam, “With this patch we are officially completing the 1.12 update, as well as the sustained development of the original KSP, as we are now shifting gears towards the development of KSP2.”